 Small-bowel lesions (rare)

 Stabilization with airway management, IV fluids, or transfusions is essential before and during diagnostic evaluation.

 History of present illness should attempt to ascertain quantity and frequency of blood passage.
 However, quantity can be difficult to assess because even small amounts (5 to 10 mL) of blood turn water in a toilet bowl an opaque red, and modest amounts of vomited blood appear huge to an anxious patient.
 However, most can distinguish between blood streaks, a few teaspoons, and clots.

 Patients with hematemesis should be asked whether blood was passed with initial vomiting or only after an initial (or several) nonbloody emesis.

-Patients with rectal bleeding should be asked whether pure blood was passed; whether it was mixed with stool, pus, or mucus; or whether blood simply coated the stool.
+Patients with rectal bleeding should be asked whether pure blood was passed; whether it was mixed with stool, pus, or mucus; or whether blood simply coated the stool or toilet paper.
 Those with bloody diarrhea should be asked about travel or other possible exposure to GI pathogens.

 Review of symptoms should include presence of abdominal discomfort, weight loss, easy bleeding or bruising, previous colonoscopy results, and symptoms of anemia (eg, weakness, easy fatigability, dizziness).